jkkummerfeld/slate/README.md

 - Handling clusters (make the set visible)
 - Nicer argument, error, and logging handling
 - Look into Pythonista to make an iOS version
+- Option to have jumping retain the span's size (at the moment it becomes a single item again)

 Internal:
 - Bug: Long text labels will cause a crash (if they span more than the width)